-It is imperative that minimum and maximum water flow rates, as defined in the Operating Limits tables on page 25, are not exceeded.
-To prevent the operation of the chiller without sufficient water flow it is required to install pressure differential flow sensors in the source, hot and chilled water circuits.
-Place one (1) on each side, downstream of the strainers on the inlet and outlet of a straight pipe as close to the module as possible.
-Do not install in an elbow on the outlet.
-(See Water Piping Configuration on page 19).
-NOTE: Source, hot and chilled water sides both require sensors of equal pressure ranges.
+It is imperative that minimum and maximum water flow rates, as defined in the Operational Limitations tables on page 24, are not exceeded.
+To prevent operation of the chiller without sufficient water flow to the evaporator and condenser, it is required to install pressure differential flow sensors in both the chilled and condenser water circuits.
+Place one (1) on each side, downstream of the strainers on the inlet and outlet of a straight pipe, as close to the module as possible.
+Do not put in an elbow on the outlet.
+(See Water Piping Configurations on page 18).
+NOTE: Evaporator and condenser sides both require sensors of equal pressure ranges.